 What is spelt flour?
 It is similar to regular (wheat) flour, but different.
-The most commonly used flour is made out of wheat grain.
+In fact, there are many spelt health benefits that you cannot get from wheat flour.
+The most commonly used flour is made out of wheat grain, but that does not mean that it is healthy.
 Wheat flour is the main ingredient of white bread, rolls, pizza dough, and just about every other baked good.
+But at Healthy Hildegard we believe that the spelt vs. wheat discussion is one worth having.

 Spelt flour is the same thing in form, but made from spelt grain.
 So, the best way to answer the question “what is spelt flour?” is to first get familiar with the grain that defines the flour: spelt.